ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 NetworkTopologyStrategy: consider data centers/racks.
 When walking the ring, some vnodes may be skipped to protect against correlated failure.

 ### Quorum
+Defines
+If you want reads to see the latest successful write, you should have $RF < W+R$.

 ## Worksheet
 Token Map: